thoth-tech/handbook/docs/projects/t1-2022/thoth-tech-leadership/weekly-announcements/week5.md

   organising an Expression of Interest for attending the leadership conference.
   Please stay tuned for more information.
 - Please work on the relevant project repositories from **the Thoth Tech organisation**.
-Please do not pull or push to Doubtfire or SplashKit repositories.
+Please do not pull or push to the original Doubtfire or SplashKit repositories.

 ## What you can expect

 - Showcase for D/HD students is being organised at the end of the week.
 We would like to present project Trello boards, plans, testing & data strategies to the Managing Directors.
 It would be a great opportunity to receive feedback.
+  Please speak to your Delivery Leads to confirm as soon as possible.
 - We are making transition away from MS Word to Thoth-tech [handbook](https://github.com/thoth-tech/handbook) repository on GitHub starting from this week onward.